Histories of Student Activism at GVSU

 To Share Your Story

 Participants will receive no compensation for their participation.
-We will provide all participants with one copy of their recorded oral history and informed consent/deed of gift.
+Participants will receive a copy of their recorded oral history.
 These oral histories will be permanently archives in GVSU Libraries’ Special Collections and University Archives.